fs-webcomponents/fs-attach-record/README.md

 ## Installation

-Choose one of the following three methods installation methods.
+Choose one of the following installation methods.
 All three methods share the same usage instructions documented above.

 ### Bower